rickdat/Pulsar-Astra-Elasticsearch/README.md

 ## Use case.

 A Python client consumes telemetry data from the National weather service APIs.
-This data should be saved into Astra for low latency transactions, and to Elasticsearch for analytics and search.
-Business requirements include:
+This data should be saved into Astra for low latency transactions and saved into Elasticsearch for analytics and search.
+Additional business requirements for this use case may include:

 1. Integration effort with other database technologies should be minimized.

 2. Data streaming platform should be scalable and cost-effective.

 ## Main Problematic

-1. Clients require low latency weather telemetry data (as close to real time as possible).
-This would be used for critical weather dependent services such as aviation and maritime vessels.
+1. Clients require low latency weather telemetry data that could be used for critical weather-dependent services such as aviation and maritime vessels.
 DataStax Astra is a         great use case for this.

-2. Client requires he ability to run analytics reporting and searches.
+2. The client requires the ability to run analytics reporting and searches.
 Elasticsearch will be used for this.

 ## Why Data Streaming?